Teen Therapy

 Online Teen Therapy in California

 We know that many teens may be busy.
 Between school, extracurricular activities, homework, and social obligations, there is very little time for therapy.
-That’s why our therapists at The Relationship Therapy Center offer online teen therapy for adolescents living in the state of California.
-We offer convenient night and weekend appointments to accommodate their schedule.
-We’ve found that many teens prefer the familiarity of meeting with a therapist online.
-And, online therapy is very successful in meeting their mental health goals.
+That’s why our therapists at The Relationship Therapy Center offer online or virtual teen therapy for adolescents living in the state of California.
+There are convenient night and weekend appointments to accommodate their schedule.
+Many teens prefer the familiarity of meeting with a therapist online.
+Therefore, online therapy is very successful in meeting their mental health goals.

 A Note About Confidentiality and Teen Therapy:

 As a parent, we absolutely understand how hard it is to watch your teen struggle.
-We know you want to be involved in their lives and help “fix” their problems.
+Also, we know you want to be involved in their lives and help “fix” their problems.
 We understand your concern and your desire to be informed, but please trust our therapists with your teen’s care.
-We want your child to feel comfortable opening up to them without fear of punishment or judgment.
+Your child needs to feel comfortable opening up to their therapist without fear of punishment or judgment.
 Allowing your teen to share in a confidential place builds trust with their therapist.
 Then, they will open up and talk about the hard things.
 This allows progress to be made and goals to be met.

 The Benefits of Teen Therapy